Muslin: Thin

 Muslins were originally made of cotton only.
 These were very thin, transparent, delicate and feather light breathable fabrics.
 There could be 1000–1800 yarns in warp and weigh 3.8 oz for 1 × 10 yard.
-Some varieties of muslin were so thin that they could even pass through the aperture of a lady finger-ring.
+Some varieties of muslin were so thin that they could even pass through the aperture of a lady's finger-ring.

 Transparency

 Gaius Petronius Arbiter (1st century AD Roman courtier and author of the Satyricon) described the transparent nature of the muslin cloth as below: